06 Dec German kitchen

 Grosse Pause (great recess) / Zweites Frühstück (second breakfast) / Pausenbrot (recess bread)

 Germans use different words to express a meal that is eaten between the main meals.
-It is not unhealthy but on the contrary: eating small snacks prevents overeating at lunch and dinner.
-It is quite usual to eat a snack between breakfast and lunch in German schools, and it is called Pausenbrot or Zweites Frühstück.
+It is not unhealthy, quite the contrary: eating small snacks prevents overeating at lunch and dinner.
+It is quite normal to eat a snack between breakfast and lunch in German schools, and it is called Pausenbrot or Zweites Frühstück.
 In Germany, schoolchildren do not generally eat meals at school, so there is quite a long time between breakfast and lunch, which is typically eaten at home.
 So, the meaning of Pausenbrot is to ensure the students have enough energy and ability to concentrate for the entire morning.
 Despite the name suggesting bread, it is not necessary.
 Fruits, yogurt and a Müsli bar are very popular.

 The snack for adults is called Zwischenmahlzeit.
 Some other names are Brotzeit (bread time), Vesper and Zweites Frühstück.
 The English word Snack as well as the word Imbiss are also used, although they refer to actual meals meant to replace main meals, whereas Zwischenmahlzeit is an addition to the main meal.

 Germans eat their main meal traditionally between 12 and 2 p.m.
-The tradition to eat warm meal in the evening has become more popular.
-A typical lunch plate consists of potato salad with sausage and meat balls, noodles with stir-fry, schnitzel with buttered vegetables or fish sticks with mashed potato.
+The tradition to eat a warm meal in the evening has become more popular.
+A typical lunch plate consists of potato salad with sausages and meat balls, noodles with stir-fry, schnitzel with buttered vegetables or fish sticks with mashed potato.
 Meat is eaten almost daily, especially pork and chicken.
 Vegetables also are an important part of lunch.
 Especially green beans, carrots, peas and cabbage are popular.
 Potatoes are served in different forms: as boiled, dumplings, fried potatoes, croquettes, mashed potatoes and, of course, French fries.
 Rice and noodles are eaten as side dishes.